Latest visiting guidance

 General wards

-• Two visitors at a time may visit the bedsides of patients on our adult inpatient and critical care wards between 10am and 7pm.
+- Two visitors at a time may visit the bedsides of patients on our adult inpatient wards between 8am and 8pm.
+This includes any children.

 Maternity